zhangtaolab/zhangtaolab.github.io/oligo_database.md

 ---
-layout: pages
+layout: article
 title: Oligo Database
 comments: false
+permalink: /database/oligo_database
 ---

 Oligo Database
 ===============

-The oligo database current host oligo sequences of six species, including Arabidopsis, rice, maize, potato, barley and soybean.
+The oligo database currently hosts oligo sequences of six species, including Arabidopsis, rice, maize, potato, barley and soybean.
 The details of the oligos are showed in the bellow table.
 To download the oligos, please click the picture of the speices.
 Details about [Chorus2](#chorus_def), which was used to design the oligos can be found [here](https://github.com/zhangtaolab/Chorus2).

 #### Information table